FilippoMB/python-time-series-handbook/_sources/notebooks/00/knowledge_test.md

 **What is the trade-off between responsiveness and robustness to noise when using a moving average smoothing technique?**
 - A) Increasing responsiveness also increases robustness to noise
-- B) Decreasing responsiveness increases robustness to noise
+- B) Decreasing responsiveness decreases robustness to noise
 - C) Increasing responsiveness decreases robustness to noise
 - D) Responsiveness and robustness to noise are not related in moving average smoothing